mcohen01/node-quickbooks/README.md

 <a name="getInvoice" />
 #### getInvoice(id, callback)

-Retrieves the Invoice from Quickbooks
+Retrieves the Invoice from QuickBooks

 __Arguments__